openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/induseumGriseum
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Induseum griseum' is a white matter of limbic lobe and stria of telencephalon.
-It is part of the hippocampal formation and supracallosal gyrus.
+   :definition: Is a white matter of limbic lobe and stria of telencephalon.
+Is part of the hippocampal formation and the supracallosal gyrus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0015793) ('is_a' and 'relationship')]
    :description: Thin layer of cortex lying on the dorsal surface of the corpus callosum.
-It has been debated whether it is more related to the hippocampus or the olfactory bulb (Shipley et al., Olfactory System In Paxinos The Rat Nervous System, 2nd ed)
+It has been debated whether it is more related to the hippocampus or the olfactory bulb (Shipley et al., Olfactory System In Paxinos The Rat Nervous System, 2nd ed) [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0015793)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105421
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0015793#induseum-griseum
    :name: induseum griseum